adr/adr.github.io/index.md

 * *(December 2022):* Chapter 3 of "Patterns for API Design" in the Addison Wesley Signature Series at Pearson will feature six narratives guiding through the conceptual level of API design: 29 recurring decisions with  options and criteria.
 Learn [more](https://ozimmer.ch/patterns/2022/08/25/PfADBookNews.html).

 {: .long}
-## Lightweight Architectural Decision Records Should be Adopted
+## Lightweight ADRs Should be Adopted

 [ThoughtWorks](https://www.thoughtworks.com/) lists architectural decision records as "adopt" at their [technology radar vol. 18](https://assets.thoughtworks.com/assets/technology-radar-vol-18-en.pdf).
 [It is still listed as "adopt"](https://www.thoughtworks.com/de/radar/techniques/lightweight-architecture-decision-records).